kotapatiharipriya/Local-Repo/README.md

-# This is my tutorial to learn git hub
+# This is my tutorial to learn git hub so i wanted to learn more about git